fordinator/talking-LLM-chatbot/README.md

 Optionally you can pick your own voice.
 Consult the comments of `joi.py` for details.

 That's it!
-You can run `joi.py` from a terminal now and listen to my default personality, caco-bot, insult you until you want to punch him.
+You can go back to your Terminal (described above) and type `python joi.py` listen to my default personality, caco-bot, insult you until you want to punch him.

 ### Customization